Lactation Consultant

 The time needed to become a lactation consultant is anywhere from one to five years.
 All three International Board Certified Lactation Consultant (IBCLC) pathways require applicants to take a minimum of 90 hours of lactation-specific courses within the five years immediately prior to applying to take the exam.
 The number of supervised clinical hours ranges from 300 to 1,000, depending on an applicant’s educational and professional qualifications.

-For example, an applicant with a high school diploma and no previous educational training must take 90 hours of lactation courses and complete 1,000 practicum hours.
+For example, applicants with a high school diploma and no previous educational training must take 90 lactation courses and complete 1,000 practicum hours.
 On the other hand, an applicant who has completed a CAAHEP-accredited healthcare program through a college or university would only need 300 practicum hours before becoming eligible to sit for the IBCLC exam.

 How To Become a Lactation Consultant – Step-by-Step Guide